How do I?

 [Learn more about Browsing the Library Collection and about Library of Congress Call Numbers.]

-You need to go to the Circulation Desk and obtain the material from the Circulation attendant.
+You need to go to the Circulation Desk and obtain the material from the Circulation Assistant.
 You must fill out the blue card with the date and your name.
-Show the attendant your ID card so we may check out the material on the computer.
+Show the Circulation Assistant your ID card so we may check out the material on the computer.
 We will keep your card at the desk until you return the material.
 All Course Reserve materials must be used in the Library.

 Finding a newspaper is similar to finding a book, so follow the directions above.
 Some newspapers are available electronically through our database sources.
 If there is electronic access through one of our subscriptions, it will be noted in EBSCO A to Z. You can also find online newspapers in the Search Articles section of the Library website under E-Newspapers.

 Articles from scholarly journals, magazines or newspapers can be found by using one or more of several sources depending on the particular publication.
 Finding an article can be easy OR not so easy because there are lots of variables such as which year, which issue, from what source, etc. Be sure to ASK the Reference Librarian (in person, by telephone, or be email) for help in guiding you through the search process.

 2) Journal articles that can be found in full-text databases.

 If you cannot locate a journal article, we can obtain the article from another academic library or institution through Interlibrary Loan.